McDonnell Douglas DC-10 Moulds in 1:600 Scale

 TYPE 1a: 1984-1989

 The initial DC-10 mould featured large rolling wheels throughout.
-Unlike the Tristar the mould was a three piece.
-The fuselage sat on a wingbox cradle and the centre engine and tail where fitted onto the fuselage.
+Unlike the Tristar the mould was made of three separate pieces.
+The fuselage sat on a wingbox cradle, and the centre engine and tail were fitted onto the fuselage.
 The mould had the old Schuco designator 335 792 printed on its bottom and this was never altered, however in Schabak price lists it was known as 902.

 TYPE 1b: 1989-2006